introduction to our fishing

 Sherborne Brook

 The Sherborne Brook is a spring-fed tributary of the Windrush that has excellent water quality and rich insect life.
 It flows through water meadows on the National Trust’s Sherborne Estate and is blessed with wonderful wildlife.
+Do not drive beyond the first car park - risk of subsidence.

 It is best fished by wading with a small rod and light tackle.
 Wild trout are plentiful and the club has been working on restoring the grayling population